NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 SoftDevice-powered connectable advertiser with an advertisement interval of 150ms.

+## Conformance Testing

+Both the timeslot advertiser and timeslot observer have been tested for conformance with Bluetooth SIG Core Spec 4.0 for their specific functionality.
+The logs for these tests are in /Conf_Logs along with a summary of testing.

 ## Timeslot Advertiser: Interface

 The timeslot advertiser interface is based on the Bluetooth standard HCI